-- effective and real exercise of activity through stable arrangements".
-The legal form of such arrangements, whether through a branch or subsidiary with a legal personality, is not the determining factor (Recital 22). - The broad interpretation of "establishment" taken by the Court of Justice of the EU, in Google Spain (C-131/12) and Weltimmo (C-230/14) within the context of the Data Protection Directive 95/46/FC (the Directive) will likely continue to apply under the GDPR, leading to entities outside the EU being subject to the GDPR due to the activities of a separate legal entity in the EU.
+- The GDPR applies to controllers and processors who have an EU "establishment" and process personal data "in the context of activities" of such an establishment, regardless of whether the actual data processing occurs within the EU or not (Article 3(1)). - It remains to be seen whether the broad interpretation of "establishment" taken by the Court of Justice of the EU, in Google Spain (C-131/12) and Weltimmo (C-230/14) will continue to apply under the GDPR, leading to entities outside the EU being subject to the GDPR due to the activities of a separate legal entity in the EU.